 There may be projects where tasks require two or more team members to collaborate.
 It's still best to select one assignee who will act as the supervisor to that task.

-When collaborating on single tasks, there are a few ways to ensure proper collaboration and communication.
+When collaborating on tasks, there are a few ways to ensure alignment.

 Pro Tip: Distribute tasks fairly, and play to your team's strengths.